gloveboxes/PyCon-Hands-on-Lab/Lab1-ssh-debug/README.md

 1. From Visual Studio Code: File -> Open Folder
 1. Navigate to **PyLab/Lab1-ssh-debug** directory
 1. Open the **app.py** file and review the contents
-1. If you are prompted to select a Python Interpreter then select Python 3.7

 ### Set a breakpoint